sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/06traps.rst

 .. note::
   The dependencies of the MIBS that you import must be present in the folder **/usr/share/snmp/mibs**.
 Once the import is completed, delete the dependences previously copied.
 .. note::
-  Once the SNMP traps are imported, it is necessary to verify the “Supervision” status associated with the events.
+  Once the SNMP traps are imported, it is necessary to verify the “Monitoring” status associated with the events.
 By default it will be “OK”.

 Manual configuration of traps
 =============================